 - When I clicked the link for AquaTru’s water report, that part of the site was conveniently under maintenance.
 I always like to review a company’s water report to see exactly what I’m getting.

 - The TDS is a bit high for a reverse osmosis filtration system.
-For example, this RO system on Amazon that cost $100s less makes water with near 0 ppm.
+For example, there are traditional systems that cost a lot less and will give you lower ppm readings.

 - I prefer alkaline ionized drinking water with essential minerals in it.
 Some water experts believe that water with a low ppm can leach minerals from our bodies.

 - In my opinion, you’re better off investing in a reverse osmosis system with remineralization to drink purified alkaline water without the need to buy additional ionic mineral drops.
-I recommend this system at Amazon because it adds calcium, magnesium, and potassium instead of calcium only.
+I recommend the Express RO system model ROALK10DCG because it adds calcium, magnesium, and potassium instead of calcium only.

 - AquaTru’s marketing angle instills fear by pointing out all the contaminants found in water.
 In reality, their product is just an attractive-looking countertop reverse osmosis filtration system that runs on electricity.